-- Skillful Means is a Berkeley green design-and-build firm of partners John Swearingen, builder, and Jenna Yu, architect.
-Their website offers information on some of their 60-plus strawbale buildings, and an HGTV video tour that takes you through one of them in Sonoma, California.
+- Skillful Means is the Berkeley-based, green design-and-build firm of partners John Swearingen, builder, and Jenna Yu, architect.
+Their website offers information on some of their 60-plus straw bale buildings, and an HGTV video tour that takes you through one of them in Sonoma, California.

-- The California Straw Building Association (CASBA) is one of the groups around the world that make up the “strawbale commons,” the open-source sharing that is an important part of the strawbale community.
+- The California Straw Building Association (CASBA) is one of the groups around the world that make up the “strawbale commons,” the open-source sharing that is an important part of the straw bale community.
 Meetings and workshops are listed at: strawbuilding.org.
-A conference to which the curious are invited will take place April 5-7, 2019 in Sonoma, California.
-The organization’s new open-sourced book, Straw Bale Construction Details, will be available there.

 - Modcell Straw Technology, in Bristol, UK, is one of the companies adapting the advantages of straw building to prefabricated walls.